Koromix/rygel/web/koffi.dev/variables.md

 - Use it to give the number of bytes to decode in non-NUL terminated strings: `koffi.decode(value, 'char *', 5)`
 - Decode consecutive values into an array.
 For example, here is how you can decode an array with 3 float values: `koffi.decode(value, 'float', 3)`.
 This is equivalent to `koffi.decode(value, koffi.array('float', 3))`.

-Thge example below will decode the symbol `my_string` defined above but only the first three bytes.
+The example below will decode the symbol `my_string` defined above but only the first three bytes.

 ```js
 // Only decode 3 bytes from the C string my_string